THE MYSTICAL ORDER MINISTRIES (International)

 Her Ladyship Hon.
 Abbess Janet McClean OM, OHPA

-On Mother’s Day, we honor our Mothers for all the good, the love and wisdom that they have given us in life.
-On this day, I honor my Mother by sharing with my fellow citizens some of her wisdom gained through hard experience.
-My Mother, just like most other mothers, taught me how to live right, to love and respect others and to obey the rules of authority.
+On Mother’s Day, we honour our Mothers for all the good, the love and wisdom that they have given us in life.
+On this day, I honour my Mother by sharing with my fellow citizens some of her wisdom gained through hard experience.
+My mother, just like most other mothers, taught me how to live right, to love and respect others and to obey the rules of authority.
 It is embedded in me at my ripe age and I trust that I can be of help and an example to you, not only on this day but for the rest of my life.

 Many of our Caribbean women and mothers have broken the barriers of men, to excel to the very top of the Governmental ladder.
 In Trinidad and Tobago, the Prime Minister is a woman and likewise in St. Vincent and the Grenadines, the Deputy Prime Minister is a woman.
-Many women have climbed the corporate ladder and have out done the men.
+Many women have climbed the corporate ladder and have outdone the men.
 They have become Judicial Officers, Ministers of Religion and I am one example.
 Yet in recent days, a woman (Judicial Officer) in Trinidad was gun down, and a young woman killed in St. Vincent and the Grenadines and hundreds of girls have been kidnapped in Nigeria.
 Those girls, if not harmed will grow up to be women and mothers for the next generation.
 In America, three women escaped from slavery after been captured for decades.
 Our societies need a change and only God can grant us this request.
-I will try to minister to you and I pray God grant you the understanding.
+I will try to minister to you and I pray God to grant you the understanding.

 In the preceding chapters, Abram has been given a word from God regarding his descendants, but in chapter 16 we find Abram and Sarai trying to ‘help’ the promise of God unfold regarding their offspring.
 Hagar, the maidservant, becomes pregnant by Abram and as a result of her own trivial attitude and Sarai’s insecurity, Hagar runs away and finds herself in the desert.